winnermale/read365/content/FAQ.md

 >
 > Read365 is an effort to read 365 books in 365 days as a self-experimentation by me, Efe.
 >
-> Oh, and it is also a spark for a collective reading experience, a warm invitation to you, should you choose to contribute anytime you want.
-Well...
-Technically it has to be some time in year 2024.
+> Oh, and also it is a spark for a collective reading experience, a warm invitation to you, should you choose to contribute anytime you want....
+Well, technically it has to be some time in year 2024.
+But you get the message.

 > [!faq]- What is wrong with you?
 > See, that's the point.
-I really don't know, and I hope to find an answer in books...
+I really don't know, and I was hoping to find an answer in books...
 >
 > No, it was a joke.
 The goal of Read365 is two-fold:
 > 1. To build a foundation in skills I assume I need to help you more effectively.